-The Rose North property consists of 31 claims covering a total area of 16.14 km2.
+The Rose North property consists of 31 EER covering a total area of 16.14 km2.
 It lies in the northeastern part of Superior Province, within the Eastmain greenstone belt.
 It is wholly owned by the Corporation.

 During the summer and fall of 2023, Critical Elements carried out a prospecting and mapping program on several areas of its project portfolio, including the Rose, Rose South, Rose North and selected Nemaska Belt projects.
 The objective of the field program was to identify new pegmatite bodies through systematic geochemical rock sampling of all pegmatite bodies, in order to refine the geological interpretation of the properties and prioritize further exploration work, including drilling.
-A total of 774rock samples were collected during the prospecting and mapping campaign.
+A total of 774 rock samples were collected during the prospecting and mapping campaign.

-No exploration and evaluation expenses were recorded during the three-month period ended November 30, 2024.
+No exploration and evaluation expenses were recorded during the nine-month period ended May 31, 2025.